 A player-led economy is crucial to us, but the NPC areas of our galaxy are also alive, and these zones will respond to your actions, be they trading, raiding or construction.

-We want to develop a full multi-stage production process cycle, from gathering resources and refining them and putting them through different processes to create components.
+We want to develop a full multi-stage production process cycle, from gathering resources and refining them to putting them through different processes to create components.

 These components are then assembled to make modules, ships, spacestation structures etc. The number of stages of the manufacturing process will depend on the complexity of the blueprint for the final product, while success will rely on having the right tools and facilities.